-I saw how what I believed to be love showed up as lust or lasciviousness (wanton behavior, or being driven by lust), and obscenity (discussing taboo subjects intended to arouse lust).
-And how my own desires to be with her harmed others.
-Originally, I believed I had done nothing wrong (antisocial personality disorder), that the people who were hurt were just rivals loosing to my more successful seduction (narcissism), and the behavior itself - just innuendo and insinuation.
-I later realized that my behavior had been perceived as intimidating or looming - even by the woman I sought.
-There are many other examples of the exact nature of my wrongs that were revealed by reviewing my behavior, I've described here, but this one came as a surprise to me because I was so preoccupied with what I believed to be my love for her that I couldn't see what was really going on as I pursued it.
+What I believed to be love showed up as lust or lasciviousness (wanton behavior, or being driven by lust), and obscenity (discussing taboo subjects intended to arouse lust).
+And my desire to be with her may have harmed others.
+Originally, I believed I had done nothing wrong (antisocial personality disorder), and that people who were hurt by my behavior were just rivals loosing to my more successful seduction (narcissism).
+What I found out, is that my behavior had been perceived as looming and intimidating - even by the woman I sought.
+There are other examples of the exact nature of my wrongs that were revealed by reviewing my behavior that I've described here, but this one came as a surprise to me because I was so preoccupied with what I believed to be love for her, that I couldn't see what was really going on.

-And sometimes, the use of computers and cell phones prevents us from seeing our partner's responses clearly enough to see that our communications are no longer welcome.
-Nonverbal cues are gone, and we find ourselves making the subject clearer for the reader because we have no response.
-If we are in a public forum and still get no response, we might continue to write until its offensive, and we end up loosing the relationship.
+Sometimes, the use of computers and cell phones prevents us from seeing our partner's responses and we fail to realize that our communications are no longer welcome.
+Nonverbal cues are gone, so we try to make our communications clearer or more emphatic because we have no response.
+We might even write until we become offensive without response, and loose the entire relationship or worse.

-We don't need to use fancy psychiatric or religious terms to determine how we are showing up in the world, but it might help to use a reference that's common to our culture.
+We don't need to use fancy psychiatric or religious terms to determine how we are showing up in the world, but it might help to use a reference that's common to our tongue.
 The feedback I received in my first fifth step regarding using people and blaming people went a long way to helping me overcome those defects of character.
-Had these problems not been described in a general way, I might not have addressed them, but because we kept it simple, I've been able to challenges the behavior in myself by recognizing with a few key concepts.
-I realized that the problems I had we're very similar to God's problems, and that if God could own them, so could I. And that by allying with those I was once jealous of, I could overcome my insecurities, and be a better person.
+Had these problems not been described in a general way, I might not have dealt with them, but with simple terms, I've been able to spot them and keep them in check.